-The Advisory Board on Open government and Information Management (ACOI) is an independent advisory body to the government, established in 2022 to promote the application of the Open Government Act, the Woo.
-The tasks that come with it are determined by this law.
+The Advisory Board Open government and Information Management (ACOI) is established in 2022 as an independent advisory body to the Dutch government, with the aim of promoting the implementation of the Open Government Act (Wet open overheid, Woo).
+The tasks and responsibilities of the Advisory Board are prescribed by the Open Government Act (Woo) itself.

 Our mission

-The ACOI is committed to a democracy in which every citizen can actively participate and can follow what the government is doing.
-This means that everyone must have as much access as possible to the information that the government has.
+The ACOI is committed to a democracy in which every citizen is able to actively participate in as well as monitor the actions taken by the government.
+This means that everyone must have as much access to governmental information as possible.
 The mission of the board is to be a driving force behind this openness.

 Our core tasks